raul23/equifax-data-breach/README.rst

      to the Grand Jury

      [DOJ2]_ (*paragraph 20, page 13*)

+  - From the OVERT ACTS subsection of "Count 4" of the DOJ `indictment`_:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and **OTHERS** committed various overt acts in the Northern District of Georgia and elsewhere ...

+     [DOJ2]_ (*paragraph 21, page 14*)

+  - From the "Count 5: Economic Espionage" section of the DOJ `indictment`_:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and abetted by each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury ...

+     [DOJ2]_ (*paragraph 23, page 14*)

+  - From the "Count 6: Conspiracy to Commit Wire Fraud" section of the DOJ `indictment`_:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, knowingly and willfully combined, conspired, confederated, agreed, and had tacit understanding, with each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury ...

+     [DOJ2]_ (*paragraph 25, page 15*)

+  - From the MANNER AND MEANS OF THE CONSPIRACY subsection of "Count 6" of the DOJ `indictment`_:

+     It was part of the conspiracy that the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and **OTHERS KNOWN AND UNKNOWN** ...

+     [DOJ2]_ (*paragraph 26, page 16*)

+     |

+     After infiltrating Equifax's network, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and their **CO-CONSPIRATORS** ...

+     [DOJ2]_ (*paragraph 27, page 16*)

+     |

+     WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and their **CO-CONSPIRATORS** ...

+     [DOJ2]_ (*paragraph 28, page 16*)

+     |

+     After gaining access to these additional databases with stolen credentials, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, and their **CO-CONSPIRATORS** ...

+     [DOJ2]_ (*paragraph 29, page 16*)

+  - From the "Counts 7 through 9: Wire Fraud" section of the DOJ `indictment`_:

+     ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and abetted by each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury,

+     [DOJ2]_ (*paragraph 31, page 17*)

 DOJ evidence that China's military personnel are behind the Equifax data breach
 -------------------------------------------------------------------------------
 `:information_source:`